Freemasonry During the Civil War: Acts of Treason? Part Seven

 Submitted by Illustrious Companion Kevin A. Wheeler, District Inspector 4th District, Grand Council of Illinois

 IC Kevin A. Wheeler

 Integrated Literature Review/Critical Analysis

-In the twenty-Sixth degree of the AASR-NMJ we first come across a scene where we see Generals Armistead, Johnston, and Hancock talking about the conflict at hand which would eventually lead to the Civil War, and discussing how it can possible be prevented.
-During that conversation Johnston states “in my opinion it can be prevented… Provided there are men of good will on both sides-Freemasons, if you will.
+In the twenty-Sixth degree of the AASR-NMJ, we first come across a scene where we see Generals Armistead, Johnston, and Hancock talking about the conflict at hand which would eventually lead to the Civil War, and discussing how it can possibly be prevented.
+During that conversation, Johnston states “in my opinion, it can be prevented… Provided there are men of goodwill on both sides-Freemasons, if you will.
 This is what gives me hope that the standoff can be resolved without war.
-You see both commanders at the scene - Major Anderson of Kentucky and General Beauregard of Louisiana – are honorable men and brother Masons.
+You see both commanders at the scene – Major Anderson of Kentucky and General Beauregard of Louisiana – are honorable men and brother Masons.
 I am confident that neither would unnecessarily provoke military action”.
 Johnston goes further by stating that as Masons we should be able to depend on one another to do the right thing, regardless of personal views, and says “not even the scourge of war can dissolve our obligations as Masons”.